AlanusK/demo-streaming/README.md

 is scaffolded by CREACT-REACT-APP, should I have got more time, I should have put it in the `dist` folder.

 - Only `Header` component has been tested, If get more time I will add more tests for each component.

+- Please visit [nipale](https://www.nipale.com/) one of the react project I am very proud of.